 The State of California, acting through its Department of Fish and Wildlife (CDFW), owns the Reserve property, subject to our rights and any other easements or other matters of record.
 We retain our mineral and gas storage rights, along with surface access rights to maintain and operate our infrastructure and appurtenances within the Reserve.
 We routinely communicate our planned operations with CDFW staff to ensure safety and maintain security.

-We have long planned to extract ourselves out of the Reserve through the permanent abandonment of our wells.
-We have kept CDFW informed and updated on these plans.
-CDFW is proposing their own large-scale restoration project on the Reserve (see Ballona Wetlands Restoration Project).
+We have long desired to extract ourselves out of the Reserve through the permanent abandonment of our wells.
+We have kept CDFW informed and updated on our projects.
+CDFW is proposing its own separate, largescale restoration project on the Reserve (see Ballona Wetlands Restoration Project).

-Our well abandonment plans are separate and independent from CDFW’s plans.
+Our well abandonment projects are separate and independent from CDFW’s project.
 That is, we will pursue well abandonments based on our own priorities and operational needs, or at the direction of the California Department of Conservation’s Geologic Energy Management Division (CalGEM), the agency responsible for overseeing our well operations, independent of CDFW’s management of the Reserve.

 Plan Details